Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 3

-Receiving the D visa and entering Italy
+Receiving the type D visa and entry to Italy

 4

-Fingerprints at the questura and receiving the permesso
+Fingerprints at the Questura and receiving the permesso

 5